nokibularfinsiam/sauce-demo-wdio-tests/README.md

-# SauceDemo WebdriverIO E2E Suite
+# SauceDemo WebdriverIO test Suite

 This repository contains a WebdriverIO + Mocha test suite for [SauceDemo](https://www.saucedemo.com/).
 It uses a **Page Object Model** structure, runs tests sequentially, and generates an **Allure** report.